Hummelstown, Pennsylvania: History

 Hummelstown was founded as "Fredrickstown" in 1762 by two Germans, Frederick and Rosina Hummel.
 They purchased the land for 200 pounds sterling, then divided the area into building lots, which were sold to German settlers.
 During the mid-19th century, the Union Canal along Swatara Creek was an important factor in the development of the local economy, promoting trade and transportation.

 The town was located on the Berks-Dauphin Turnpike, and later it was served by the Union Canal which paralleled Swatara Creek bordering the north and the west sides of the town, and was opened in 1827.
 The Lebanon Valley Railroad arrived in 1858.
 This brought about many jobs of stone cutting and shipyard work and helped facilitate the Hummelstown Brownstone Company which became the leading employer of Hummelstown residents.
 The company mined Hummelstown brownstone at its quarries from 1867 until 1929.
 The company was the largest producer of brownstone on the East Coast.

-Throughout the history of the town it has been a stopping point for tourists traveling to Harrisburg, the capital of Pennsylvania, or to Hershey, the home of Hershey Foods, Hersheypark, and Chocolate World.
+Throughout the history of the town it has been a stopping point for travelers to Harrisburg, the capital of Pennsylvania, or to Hershey, the home of Hershey Foods, Hersheypark, and Chocolate World.
 At various times Hummelstown has been as close as 20 mi from up to ten different professional sports teams, such as the Harrisburg Heat, Hershey Bears, Hershey Wildcats, and the Harrisburg City Islanders.
 The Calder Cup has had several ceremonies conducted in Hummelstown over the years.

 The borough celebrated its semiquincentennial or 250-year anniversary in 2012.

 The Dr. William Henderson House, Keystone Hotel, Enoch Matlack House, and Zion Lutheran Church and Graveyard are listed on the National Register of Historic Places.
 The Hummelstown Historical Society building is located at North Rosanna Street and North Alley Street in the original building for the Zion Lutheran Church, which is now the main brownstone church on Main Street of Hummelstown.
 The society has a library, museum, and genealogy section, and hosts numerous Native American relics, such as arrowheads, bones, and pottery.

-Hummelstown is within a thirty-minute drive of several colleges and educational institutions, such as HACC, Lebanon Valley College, Penn State Harrisburg, YTI Career Institute, Kepler Career Institute, and VoTech.
+Hummelstown is within a thirty-minute drive of several colleges and educational institutions, such as HACC, Lebanon Valley College, Penn State Harrisburg, Central Penn College, YTI Career Institute, Kepler Career Institute, and VoTech.
 Many residents of Hummelstown have jobs in Derry Township, mainly through Hershey Foods and its subsidiaries.

 Hummelstown currently has three historical markers in the town, one for the town's oldest church, one for a former Revolutionary War gun factory, and the other for the Hummelstown Brownstone company.